Food-Drug-Herb-Nutrient Interactions & Depletions

 Students are saying…

 “RoseMarie Pierce offers a wealth of knowledge and experience in the Drug-Food-Herb-Nutrient online course.
-This information will enhance my practice as I can confidently evaluate the role that drugs, food, herbs, and nutrients have on my client’s disease state, symptoms, and overall health.
 She provides science-based evidence and a host of resources and articles to support the teachings.
 I recommend this course to every health practitioner.”

 “It was a really great experience attending your workshop.
 Thank you for sharing your knowledge; it is a treasure.”